Henry Cisneros: San Antonio

 Cisneros grew up in a middle class family in San Antonio.
 He and his wife now live in the small house that once belonged to his grandfather in the predominantly Latino inner west side.
 As mayor, one of his accomplishments was the designation of funds to the west side neighborhoods for capital improvements.

 After returning home to San Antonio in 2000, Cisneros and his wife founded the non-profit American Sunrise in 2001 to provide services for their neighbors within one square mile.
-From an after school learning center for children to adult literacy classes, American Sunrise creates communities where working families find can find economic, educational and housing opportunities to improve the standard of living in the neighborhood.
+From an after school learning center for children to adult literacy classes, American Sunrise creates communities where working families can find economic, educational and housing opportunities to improve the standard of living in the neighborhood.
 Annually, 8–10 dilapidated homes are purchased, refurbished and sold back at very affordable costs to create more homeownership opportunities in poor central city neighborhoods.
-Cisneros' wife Mary Alice Cisneros held his former seat on the City Council from 2007-2011.
+Cisneros' wife Mary Alice Cisneros held his former seat on the City Council from 2007 to 2011.

 Cisneros remains active in San Antonio's leadership where he is Chairman of BioMed S.A., an effort to accelerate the city's health care and biosciences sector, on the board of the Greater San Antonio Chamber of Commerce, and is the incoming chair of the city's economic development council.